Sandro Cuomo

 Sandro Cuomo (born 21 October 1962) is an Italian former épée fencer.
 He won a team gold medal at the 1996 Summer Olympics and a team bronze at the 1984 Summer Olympics.
+He competed in the individual épée event at the Mediterranean Games in 1983 where he won a gold medal and in the 1993 where he won a bronze medal.
 He is also three-time team world champion.
 He is director of épée at the Italian Fencing Federation.